-xl Across all business size groupings, employees include the respondent (an owner or top-level manager of the MSME), any full-time employees or workers, and any part-time employees or workers (including seasonal employees or workers).
+xli Across all business size groupings, employees include the respondent (an owner or top-level manager of the MSME), any full-time employees or workers, and any part-time employees or workers.

-xli These were considered estimates, as the official statistics do not include informal businesses and are not sufficiently recent to account for the impact of COVID-19 on business operations.
+xlii These were considered estimates, as the official statistics do not include informal businesses and are not sufficiently recent to account for the impact of COVID-19 on business operations.

-The DS (Divisional Secretariat) divisions which are governed by Urban Councils or Municipal Councils are classified as "Urban DS divisions." / Regions.
-The DS divisions governed by Local Authorities / "Pradeshiya Sabha" are classified as "Rural DS divisions / Regions."
-There are some DS divisions that are part of the DS division governed by Urban Councils or Municipal Councils AND governed by "Local Authorities / "Pradeshiya Sabha"" which are then classified as "Suburban DS divisions / Regions."
+xliii The Divisional Secretariat (DS) divisions which are governed by Urban Councils or Municipal Councils are classified as "Urban DS divisions/Regions."
+The DS divisions governed by Local Authorities/"Pradeshiya Sabha" are classified as "Rural DS divisions/Regions."
+There are some DS divisions that are part of the DS division governed by Urban Councils or Municipal Councils and governed by Local Authorities/"Pradeshiya Sabha" which are then classified as "Suburban DS divisions/Regions".